Keynotes • March 23, 2018

 But he still keeps going lower and lower just to keep that relationship.
 This is also how you create a cult.
 You start off thinking this is the purpose of your life, then abuse after abuse beats you down until you are in that addiction cycle.
 This is how, some religions also, you can imagine, began, even while we glimpse at impossibility and the slavishness of it.

-So you see this talk in Christianity about deflating yourself, the humble and even to the point of slavishness of sacrificing yourself to be eaten by lions in Rome because you are Christian and all of this.
+So you see this talk in Christianity a lot about deflating yourself, the humble and even to the point of slavishness of sacrificing yourself to be eaten by lions in Rome because you are Christian and all of this.
 I just watched this new Scorsese movie – well, it was new on the airplane.
 I don’t know when it actually came out – with Andrew Garfield and some other great actors.

 I only got halfway through it but it was about the Jesuit missionaries going to Japan in the time when the Japanese were really anti-Christian in the 1700s, just killing them all.
 All these Japanese, they’re just burning them alive.
 It’s bizarre.